vault27/Foundation/paloalto.md

 - The data collected pertains to applications, threats, device health, and passive DNS information
 - Data is sent to Cortex Data lake
 - Device > Setup > Telemetry + enable Cortex Data Lake

-## Management plane and Data Plane

-- On physical appliances separate CPU, RAM, SSD for management plane: mgmt interface + console
-- On virtual firewalls, these are still logically segregated
-- The data plane connects directly to the traffic interfaces
-- Field-programmable gate arrays (FPGAs) are used only on data-plane and only on high end devices
-- PA-7000 has special acrchitecture: dedicated log collection and processing is implemented on a separate card, First packet processing and Switch fabric management in management plane

-Management plane:

-- Configuration management
-- Logging
-- Reporting functions
-- User-ID agent process
-- Route updates

-Data plane:

-- Signature match processor - exploits (IPS), antivirus, spyware, CC#
-- All Content-ID and App-ID services
-- Security processors
-- Session management
-- Encryption and decryption
-- Compression and decompression
-- Policy enforcement
-- Network processor
-- Route
-- Address Resolution Protocol (ARP)
-- MAC lookup
-- QoS
-- NAT
-- Flow control

 ## Configuration management